mojohelpdesk/mojohelpdesk-api-doc/README.md

 ## About Mojo Helpdesk API

 Mojo Helpdesk API is easy to use.
-It API allows
+It allows
 3rd party developers to build web, desktop, and server applications or simple scripts that can communicate directly with the Mojo Helpdesk service.
 The communication is done by using `RESTful` `HTTP` requests in `JSON` format.